thayeylolu/sktime/docs/source/user_guide/regression.rst

 ======================
 .. note::

     Before we dive into Time Series Regression, we would explain how crossectional data are different from time-series data.
 Crossectional data are observed at a fixed point in time.
 This means that no time sequence occurred.
 The collection of numbers of students in every classroom of a school is an example of crossectional data.
-If this data is observed at time intervals, for instance, the collection of the number of students in every classroom of a school daily, this kind of data is called a time series data.
+If this data is observed at time intervals, for instance, the collection of the number of students in every classroom of a school daily, this kind of data is called a time-series data.